 Quarterly discussions and reviews of Tracker measures with MoDOT managers across the state continue to enhance performance in the area of public involvement and proactive communication with MoDOT customers.
-MoDOT's satisfaction rate compares favorably with that of energy utility companies whose customer satisfaction the American Customer Satisfaction Index, coordinated by the University of Michigan, evaluates.
+MoDOT's satisfaction rate compares favorably with that of energy utility companies whose customer satisfaction is evaluated by the American Customer Satisfaction Index, coordinated by the University of Michigan.

-^{}As measured by the American Customer Satisfaction Index.
+\As measured by the American Customer Satisfaction Index.

-Percent of customers who feel MoDOT includes them in transportation decision-making
+Percent of customers who feel MoDOT includes them in transportation decision-making process